 Required communication Reference External confirmations Audit Results Report Management's refusal for us to request confirmations Inability to obtain relevant and reliable audit evidence from other procedures Consideration of laws and regulations Audit findings regarding non-compliance where the non-compliance is material and believed to be intentional.
-This communication is subject to compliance with legislation on tipping off We have not identified any materia instances of non-compliance with laws and regulations.
-Enquiry of the audit committee into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the audit committee may be aware of Independence Audit Plan and Audit Results Communication of all significant facts and matters that bear on EY's objectivity and independence Report Communication of key elements of the audit engagement partner's consideration of independence and objectivity such as: The principal threats Safeguards adopted and their effectiveness An overall assessment of threats and safeguards Information about the general policies and process within the firm to maintain objectivity and independence Significant deficiencies in internal controls identified during the audit Audit Results Report Group audits Audit Plan An overview of the type of work to be performed on the financial information of the components Audit Results Report An overview of the nature of the group audit team's planned involvement in the work to be performed by the component auditors on the financial information of significant components Instances where the group audit team's evaluation of the work of a component auditor gave rise to a concern about the quality of that auditor's work Any limitations on the group audit, for example, where the group engagement team's access to information may have been restricted Fraud or suspected fraud involving group management, component management, employees who have significant roles in group-wide controls or others where the fraud resulted in a material misstatement of the group financial statements management, employees who have significant roles in group-wide controls or others where the fraud resulted in a material misstatement of the group financial statements Audit Plan management, employees who have significant roles in group-wide controls or others where the fraud resulted in a material misstatement of Audit Plan Audit Results Report
+This communication is subject to compliance with legislation on tipping off We have not identified any material instances of non-compliance with laws and regulations.
+Enquiry of the audit committee into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the audit committee may be aware of Independence Audit Plan and Audit Results Communication of all significant facts and matters that bear on EY's objectivity and independence Report Communication of key elements of the audit engagement partner's consideration of independence and objectivity such as: ➤ The principal threats Safeguards adopted and their effectiveness An overall assessment of threats and safeguards Information about the general policies and process within the firm to maintain objectivity and independence Significant deficiencies in internal controls identified during the audit Audit Results Report Group audits Audit Plan An overview of the type of work to be performed on the financial information of the components Audit Results Report An overview of the nature of the group audit team's planned involvement in the work to be performed by the component auditors on the financial information of significant components Instances where the group audit team's evaluation of the work of a component auditor gave rise to a concern about the quality of that auditor's work Any limitations on the group audit, for example, where the group engagement team's access to information may have been restricted engagement team's access to information may have been restricted Fraud or suspected fraud involving group management, component management, employees who have significant roles in group-wide controls or others where the fraud resulted in a material misstatement of Audit Plan engagement team's access to information may have been restricted Fraud or suspected fraud involving group management, component management, employees who have significant roles in group-wide controls or others where the fraud resulted in a material misstatement of the group financial statements Audit Plan Audit Results Report